Bifurcations of a neural network model with symmetry: Single excitatory and inhibitory cluster

 \subsection{Periodic solutions}

 Limit cycles arise as the bifurcation parameter $g$ passes through each Hopf bifurcation point.
 First, we discuss the limit cycle which bifurcates from the origin at $g = g_H$.
+At $g = g_H$, the complex pair of eigenvalues corresponding to $\lambda_0 \pm i \omega_0$ crosses the imaginary axis.
+The corresponding two-dimensional eigenspace is given by

+which is fixed by $\Gamma = S_1 \times S_{n_I}$ itself.
+Since $\dim \Fix_V(\Gamma) = \dim V = 2$, it follows from the Equivariant Hopf theorem \cite[Theorem 4.1]{GSS88Vol2} that there is a branch of small-amplitude, periodic solutions emanating from this Hopf bifurcation point for which the isotropy subgroup is $\Gamma$, i.e. the inhibitory neurons are all synchronized (see also \cite[Section 3.2]{Barreiro2017}).
+We recall that the excitatory neurons are always synchronized in the reduced model \cref{eq:reducedmatrixform} with $n_C = 1$.

-Numerical computation with AUTO \cite{AUTO} suggests that this limit cycle exists for all $g > g_H$, and that all excitatory cells are synchronized and all inhibitory cells are synchronized within this limit cycle.
-Since $n_{I_1} = n_I$ and $n_{I_2} = 0$, we will call this the $\beta=\infty$ limit cycle.
+Numerical computation with AUTO \cite{AUTO} validates this result, and shows that this limit cycle exists for all $g > g_H$, suggesting that the Hopf bifurcation is supercritical.
+Within this limit cycle, all inhibitory cells are synchronized.
+Since $n_{I_1} = n_I$ and $n_{I_2} = 0$, we will call this the $\beta=\infty$ limit cycle (see \cref{fig:limitcycleorigin}).
 The $\beta = \infty$ limit cycle is a periodic solution to the two-dimensional system

-where $x_1$ represents the synchronized excitatory cell activity and $x_2$ represents the synchronized inhibitory cell activity.
+where $x_1$ represents the synchronized excitatory cell activity, and $x_2$ represents the synchronized inhibitory cell activity.
 In this two-dimensional system, the origin loses stability in a Hopf bifurcation at $g = g_H$ (see \cref{sec:limitcycleproof} for details).
 We note that equation \cref{eq:2dimsystem} is qualitatively similar to the Wilson-Cowan model for an excitatory-inhibitory pair (see section 11.3.3 of \cite{et10}) in its ``short-term memory" (STM) formulation \cite{Chow_Y_JNeurophys_2020}; both equations exhibit Hopf bifurcations and limit cycle solutions.
 The key difference is the use of input currents as bifurcation parameters in the Wilson-Cowan model as opposed to global coupling strength.

-In the following proposition, we prove that the $\beta=\infty$ limit cycle exists for $g > g_H$.
+In the following proposition, we prove that the $\beta=\infty$ limit cycle exists for $g > g_H$, which also proves that the Hopf bifurcation is supercritical.
 The proof uses the Poincar\'e-Bendixson theorem, and is deferred to \cref{sec:limitcycleproof}.
 We note that the proposition does not address stability of the limit cycle.

-\begin{proposition} For $g > g_H$, the system \cref{eqn:sys_Basic} has a limit cycle in which all excitatory cells are synchronized, and inhibitory cells are synchronized. m, m,knm/\end{proposition}
+\begin{proposition} For $g > g_H$, the system \cref{eqn:sys_Basic} has a limit cycle in which all excitatory cells are synchronized, and all inhibitory cells are synchronized. \end{proposition}